rapid7/insightconnect-plugins/cisco_umbrella_reporting/help.md

 #### Get Domain Visits

-This action is used to get a list of computers that visited a domain for the last 24 hours.
+This action is used to get a list of computers that visited an address for the last 24 hours, up to 500 results of computers that accessed the address
+.
+It accepts the following address types as input: domains, IPs, and URLs.
+URLs will automatically be stripped down to the domain since the Umbrella API does not accept URLs.
+If no address is provided, then the action will return activities for all domains in the organization.

 ##### Input